On a generalization of Lie($k$): a CataLAnKe theorem

-The above definition arose in \cite{Fr} from generalizing a relation between ADE singularities and ADE Lie algebras as a tool to solve a string-theoretic problem; it also arose in other contexts, see \cite{Fi, Ta, DT, Ka, Li, BL, Gu}.
+The above definition arose from generalizing a relation between ADE singularities and ADE Lie algebras as a tool to solve a string-theoretic problem (see \cite{Fr}; also, see \cite{Fi, Ta, DT, Ka, Li, BL, Gu}).
+This $n$-ary generalization of Lie algebras is also referred to in the literature as a Filippov algebra.
 A different generalization of Lie algebras that also involves $n$-ary brackets appeared in the 1990's in work of Hanlon and Wachs \cite{HW}.